-We are committed to children’s mental health
+We are committed to improving young people’s mental health

-Following on from our 2017 success, we now focus our energy on improving children’s mental health by ensuring their teachers are equipped to understand mental health and support their pupils more effectively to deal with it.
+Following on from our 2017 success, we now focus our energy on improving young people’s mental health by ensuring their teachers are equipped to understand mental health and support their pupils more effectively to deal with it.
 At present, teachers receive no mental health training, yet – aside from parents – these are the adults that children spend most of their time with during the day.

 Did you know…

 - 1 in 6 school-aged children has a mental health problem?

 - Over two-thirds of young people believe the pandemic will have a long-term negative effect on their mental health?

 - Depression and anxiety are some of the leading causes of illness and disability among adolescents?